sdbenezra/nutrisnap/README.md

 1. Launch the app using the command above
 2. Choose your preferred input method:
    - Take a picture using your device's camera
-   - Upload an existing image of a nutrition label
+   - Upload an existing image file
 3. Review the detailed analysis of the nutritional content
 4. Check the health rating and any suggested alternatives